Fair taxation

 In addition, we ensure that obtaining information on taxation is guaranteed as required by law.
 We disseminate public taxation information, maintain and publish statistics on taxation, and publish our financial statements.

-We use our tax audit resources flexibly to tackle tax risks or risk phenomena in line with our control and supervision plan.
-We choose the most appropriate measures, ranging from lighter preventive measures to tax audits, according to the nature and significance of the tax risk.
+Tax audit resources are used flexibly to tackle tax risks or risk phenomena that are recognised in our guidance and control plan, new and already known.
+We choose the most appropriate measures as the guidance and control measures, ranging from lighter preventive measures to tax audits, according to the nature and significance of the tax risk.

 Publicity of tax information